rizethereum/claude-code-user-stories-builder/commands/user-story-start.md

 # Start User Story Creation

-Begin creating user stories for: $ARGUMENTS
+Begin creating user stories for: $ARGUMENTS.
+If no arguements, then ask: "  Tell me about the feature, problem, or improvement you're considering.
+Optional details:  - Target audience (e.g., "young professionals")  - Competitors (e.g., "like Notion but simpler")

 ## Enhanced Flow: